rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 ## Intermission (former Conclusion)

 We set up a cluster using HypriotOS and configured DHCP and NAT.
-Further we have a static topology now with an up to date state of everything.
-In the next update of this blog post we use Alex Ellis' [k3sup](https://github.com/alexellis/k3sup) to get Rancher's minimal [k3s](https://k3s.io/) working by following with an [OpenFaas](https://www.openfaas.com/) setup.
-Potentially we also intro how to administer this cluster using [Ansible](https://www.ansible.com/).
+Further, we have a static topology now with an up-to-date state of everything.
+In the next update of this blog post we use Alex Ellis' [k3sup](https://github.com/alexellis/k3sup) to get Rancher's minimal [k3s](https://k3s.io/) working, followed by an [OpenFaaS](https://www.openfaas.com/) setup.
+Potentially, we also introduce how to administer this cluster using [Ansible](https://www.ansible.com/).

 ## k3sup